goauthentik/authentik/website/integrations/services/writefreely/index.md

 ## What is Writefreely

-> An open source platform for building a writing space on the web.
+> WriteFreely is an open source platform for building a writing space on the web.
 >
 > -- https://writefreely.org/